reiver/raft-format/README.md

 (And again note that we are using `"..."` in the examples because we aren't listing the contents of the files.)

 Now let's look at a **zarf** file that actually includes each file's contents (instead of `"..."`) so we can see a real example.
-We are going to use a different directory structure or this example though.
+We are going to use a different directory structure for this example though.
 We will use this one:

 * README.md